|Basic Tables Profile Generator - Vers. 2|

 Source: USDC, Bureau of the Census, Summary Tape File 3, 1990 Census.

 The Missouri Census Data Center Program is sponsored by the Missouri Secretary of State'f office, Missouri State Library.

-Questions and comments can be addressed to John Blodgett at OSEDA.
+Questions and comments can be addressed to Glenn Rice at OSEDA.